Club Exco: clustering brain extreme communities from multi-channel EEG data: Clustering brain extreme communities

-international 10--20 system for EEG \citep{eeg1020}.
+Figure~\ref{fig:eeg-illustration} displays the locations of scalp electrodes in the human brain following the international 10--20 system for EEG \citep{eeg1020}.
 The labeling letters indicate the brain region covered by the electrodes.
 From front to the posterior part: Fp (pre-frontal or frontal pole), F (frontal), C (central line of the brain), T (temporal), P (parietal), and O (occipital).
-Sites marked with a ``z'' (zero) refer to an electrode placed on the midline sagittal plane of the skull (Fz, Cz, Pz).
+Sites marked with a ``z'' (zero) refer to an electrode placed on the midline sagittal plane of the skull (e.g., Fz, Cz, Pz).
 Electrodes labeled with an A are the earlobes, typically serving as an offline reference for signal analysis.
 These electrodes sometimes are placed on the mastoids, the bone behind the ear.
-Odd numbers represent electrodes on the left hemisphere, and even numbers represent electrodes on the right hemisphere; these numbers increase, as the electrodes move further from the midline.
-In addition, Figure~\ref{fig:eeg-illustration} shows some examples of EEG signals recorded using the 10--20 system.
+Odd numbers represent electrodes on the left lateral, and even numbers represent electrodes on the right lateral; these numbers increase, as the electrodes move further from the midline.
+In addition, Figure~\ref{fig:eeg-illustration} shows some simulated EEG signals according to a 10--20 system, illustrating the typical behavior of EEGs.